 Your heart rate when running in Zone 3 is above 85% of your maximum heart rate.

-Some coaches who still consider themselves practicing polarized training group zones 2 and 3 together, and therefore athletes do 80% of their training in zone 1 and 20% of their training in zones 2 and 3 combined.
+Some coaches still consider themselves to be practicing polarized training, grouping zones 2 and 3 together; therefore, athletes do 80% of their training in zone 1 and 20% in zones 2 and 3 combined.

-Others morph polarized training further, by training 70% of the time in Zone 1, 20% of their mileage in Zone 2, and 10% in Zone 3.
+Others further refine polarized training by spending 70% of their time in Zone 1, 20% of their mileage in Zone 2, and 10% in Zone 3.

-This should be distinguished as pyramidal training, but the term polarized training is still often ascribed.
+This should be distinguished as pyramidal training, but the term polarized training is still often used.

-Studies have shown that polarized training for runners can be an effective way to improve performance and get faster over time.
+Studies have shown that polarized training can be an effective way to improve performance and get faster over time.

-The researchers split 30 endurance runners into one of two groups.
+The researchers divided 30 endurance runners into two groups.

 The polarized training group did 77% of their mileage in zone 1 (defined as an intensity below ventilatory threshold), 3% of the mileage was run in zone 2 (defined as an intensity between ventilatory threshold and respiratory compensation threshold), and 20% of the mileage was in Zone 3 (defined as high intensity above respiratory compensation threshold).

-The “between thresholds endurance training” group ran nearly the same amount of mileage in Zone 3, but the distribution of training time in zones 1 and 2 were quite different.
+The “between thresholds endurance training” group ran nearly the same amount of mileage in Zone 3, but the distribution of training time in zones 1 and 2 was quite different.

 This group ran 46% of their workout time in Zone 1, 35% in Zone 2, and 19% in Zone 3.

-To quantify and qualify the type and time spent in each training zone, runners wore heart rate monitors and their exercise heart rates were compared to their baseline testing in which their ventilatory threshold and respiratory compensation thresholds, and associated heart rates, were identified.
+To quantify and qualify the type and duration spent in each training zone, runners wore heart rate monitors, and their exercise heart rates were compared to their baseline testing, in which their ventilatory threshold and respiratory compensation thresholds, along with associated heart rates, were identified.

 Runners in the polarized training group improved their performance by 5%, whereas the other group improved by 3.6%.

-This difference in improvements between the two groups equated to roughly 41 seconds, meaning that runners who had followed polarized training reduced their 10K run times by an additional 41 seconds over the other training group.
+This difference in improvement between the two groups equated to roughly 41 seconds, meaning that runners who had followed polarized training reduced their 10K run times by an additional 41 seconds compared to the other training group.

-Moreover, when the researchers took a deep dive into which runners in the polarized training group had polarized their training most dramatically, those who had the least training time in Zone 2 had the greatest performance improvements.
+Moreover, when the researchers examined which runners in the polarized training group had most dramatically polarized their training, they found that those with the least training time in Zone 2 experienced the most significant performance improvements.

-Another study compared the effectiveness of four different approaches to training on improvements in aerobic capacity (VO2 max) over the course of nine weeks.
+Another study compared the effectiveness of four different training approaches on improvements in aerobic threshold capacity (VO2 max) over nine weeks.

 The researchers split 48 highly trained endurance athletes (runners, cyclists, triathletes, and cross-country skiers) into one of four training programs: high-volume training, “threshold-training,” high-intensity interval training (HIIT), or polarized training.

-Out of all four approaches, the athletes in the polarized training group demonstrated the greatest increases in VO2 max, time to exhaustion, and peak velocity/power after the nine weeks.
+Out of all four approaches, the athletes in the polarized training group demonstrated the most significant increases in VO2 max, time to exhaustion, and peak velocity/power after the nine weeks.

 Polarized training increased VO2 max by 11.7%, time to exhaustion by 17.4%, and peak velocity/power by 5.1%.

-If you find you aren’t making the improvements you’d hope to with your current training program, it might be worth following the lead of many elite runners and jumping on the polarized training bandwagon.
+If you find that you aren’t making the improvements you’d hoped for with your current training program, it might be worth following the lead of many elite runners and jumping on the polarized training bandwagon.

-Although you don’t have to strictly do away with every tempo run or moderate-intensity workout, see if you start to feel fitter and faster if you focus on taking your easy days really easy and pushing yourself to the max in your hard workouts.
+Although you don’t have to do away with every moderate-intensity workout strictly, see if you start to feel fitter and faster if you focus on taking your easy days really easy and pushing yourself to the max in your hard workouts.